A Comprehensive Augmentation Framework for Anomaly Detection: Method

 where \(\beta\) is the opacity parameter that controls the transparency, and \(\overline{M}_u\) is the inverse version of \(M_u\).
 The opaque ones are generated similarly except that the beta value is fixed to one.
 The opaque augmentation \(I_o\) is defined as:

-If the normality is fixed, then all anomalies can be classified into the aforementioned two categories, however, the standard of normality varies across different classes.
+If the normality is fixed, then all anomalies can be classified into the aforementioned two categories.
+However, the standard of normality changes within a certain range for one class, and it is different across different classes.
 The global position remains relatively fixed in certain classes, thereby rendering rotations as anomalies.
 Some other classes perceive alterations in relative position as anomalies, encompassing bends and other changes in relative position.
-In other classes (primarily textures), neither of these changes is a contributing factor to the occurrence of anomalies.
+In other classes (primarily some irregular textures), neither of these changes is a contributing factor to the occurrence of anomalies.
 To tighten the decision boundary of normality, we additionally include rotations and introduce a method called Near-distribution Anomaly Augmentation (NDAA).
-The aforementioned augmentation methods differ from the preceding approaches and should be judiciously employed during training to establish an optimal training distribution.
-As illustrated in \cref{fig: custom}, rotation augmentation should be avoided if it introduces anomalies in the normal samples, and NDAA should only be employed when changes in relative position would generate anomalies within that particular class.
+The aforementioned augmentation methods are different from the previous methods, and they should be judiciously employed during training to establish an optimal training distribution.
+As illustrated in \cref{fig: custom}, NDAA should only be employed when changes in relative position would generate anomalies within that particular class.
+If the augmented image does not consist of anomalies, then this augmentation method should be excluded.